flocto/The-Range/README.md

+## Note: This repository contains nothing but a guide that has been ported over to my [website](https://flocto.github.io/blog/2023/ctfd-setup-guide/)

 # The Range
 This is a repository for the CTFd instance for The Range, a practice CTF hosted by the CHCC team.